-The overall coordination of dugong stranding and necropsy procedures is provided from the Queensland Parks and Wildlife Service (QPWS - State agency) office in Brisbane.
+The overall coordination of dugong stranding and necropsy procedures is provided from the Queensland Environmental Protection Agency (EPA - State agency) office in Brisbane.
 However, the actual planning and operation of the stranding network is a regional responsibility.
-With few exceptions, such as situations where personal safety may be put at risk, QPWS staff in district offices examine and/or retrieve all reported sick, injured or dead dugongs with the primary purpose of determining the cause of death and the presence, nature and extent of any disease or injury.
+With a few exceptions, such as situations where personal safety may be put at risk, EPA's

+Queensland Parks and Wildlife Service (QPWS) staff in district offices examine and/or record all reported sick, injured or dead dugongs with the primary purpose of determining the cause of death and the presence, nature and extent of any disease or injury.

-Reports of dugong and other marine wildlife incidents are provided mainly by the general public through a well-advertised statewide marine stranding telephone hotline.
+Reports of dugong and other marine wildlife incidents are provided mainly by the general public through a well-advertised State-wide marine stranding telephone hotline.
 Reports are also provided by numerous other organisations and agencies.
-These include Air Sea Rescue, Coastwatch, Surf Lifesavers Australia, Queensland Commercial Fishermen's Organisation, Sunfish, Queensland Boating and Fisheries Patrol (QBFP), and local government councils.
-With the appropriate authorisation, staff of these agencies are often able to assist in carcass recovery.
-The QBFP plays a vital role in carcass reporting due to its responsibility for controlling shark nets and drumlines in Queensland and its expertise and time spent patrolling the inshore waters of the Queensland coast.
+These include Air Sea Rescue, Coastwatch, Surf Lifesavers Australia, Queensland Seafood Industry Association, Sunfish, Queensland Government Department of Primary Industries and Fisheries (DPI&F), and local government councils.
+With the appropriate authorisation, staff of these agencies are able to assist in carcass recovery.
+The DPI&F plays a vital role in carcass reporting due to its responsibility for managing shark nets and drumlines (baited hooks and line attached to anchored buoys) set for bather protection in Queensland and its expertise and time spent patrolling the inshore waters of the Queensland coast.

-The Queensland statewide stranding network currently operates with the assistance of several external bodies that respond to incidents.
-The Queensland Department of Primary Industries veterinary laboratories in Rockhampton and Oonoonba provide expert technical assistance with necropsies and pathology.
-Live marine animal strandings from throughout southern and central Queensland are reported to Sea World (Gold Coast), and Underwater World (Sunshine Coast) who, with authorisation from QPWS, often respond to the strandings directly.
+The Queensland stranding network currently operates with the assistance of several external bodies that respond to incidents.
+Live marine animal strandings from throughout southern and central Queensland are reported to Sea World (Gold Coast) and Underwater World (Sunshine Coast) who, with authorisation from QPWS, often respond to the strandings directly.
 In addition, Sea World provides staff and logistical support (including a vessel and helicopter) to QPWS for some live stranding incidents.
-Underwater World also assists QPWS staff in responding to and retrieval of stranded live animals.
-In the Townsville area, the Water Police often assist in recovering dugong carcasses, and biologists from James Cook University and the Great Barrier Reef Marine Park Authority frequently assist with necropsies.
-The QBFP, State Emergency Service, Surf Lifesavers Australia, and volunteers from the Australian Whale Conservation Society, local councils and the general public also provide invaluable assistance at strandings.
+Underwater World also assists QPWS staff in responding to and retrieving stranded live animals.
+In the Townsville area, the Queensland Government DPI&F Tropical and Aquatic Animal Health Laboratory and the James Cook University School of Veterinary and Biomedical Sciences provide expert technical assistance with necropsies and pathology.
+Reef HQ Aquarium (the National Education Centre for the Great Barrier Reef) provides a rehabilitation and reporting facility.
+The Water Police also assist in recovering dugong carcasses, and biologists from James Cook University and the Great Barrier Reef Marine Park Authority (GBRMPA) assist with necropsies when possible.
+The Queensland Boating and Fisheries Patrol (QBFP), State Emergency Service, Surf Lifesavers Australia, and volunteers from the Australian Whale Conservation Society, local councils and the general public also provide invaluable assistance at strandings.